kelvinlawson/rawti-tools/README.md

 Build instructions:

  * Use standard "configure", "make", "sudo make install" commands in the JPEG and TIFF folders jpeg-8b and tiff-3.9.4.
+Follow that up with ldconfig.
  * Use command "./build.sh" in the dng folder to build "rawtiDNG" executable.